King Penguin vs Yellow-eyed Penguin

 Do King Penguins and Yellow-eyed Penguins live in the same area?

-King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
-Yellow-eyed Penguins are found in New Zealand, Auckland Islands, Campbell Islands.
+No, their ranges do not overlap.
+King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island, while Yellow-eyed Penguins live in New Zealand, Auckland Islands, Campbell Islands.
+This geographic separation means they face different environmental pressures and predator communities.